kscully-dotcom/economic-impacts-on-music/README.md

 <h2>Noteable Results</h2>
 <br>
 <p>I was surprised to find that "liveness" was a noteable indicator of songs that tracked during recessions.
-Songs that were listed on the Billboard hot 100 list had a greater chance of being popular during a recession.
+Live songs that were listed on the Billboard hot 100 list had a greater chance of being popular during a recession.
 This may be due to the costs associated with attending live events as well as the public policies that inhibited them from attending crowded events as seen during the COVID-19 pandemic.</p>